 Winter illnesses – Cold Hands and Feet: NHS

 Winter illnesses – Dry Skin: Healthy Living Made Simple

 Keeping a well-stocked medicine cabinet: West London CCG

 Practical tips for being prepared for winter: Age UK

-Voices & Choices CIC
+Voices & Choices CIO

 The White Hill Centre, White Hill